ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/benchmark_uep.png" width="1000" weight="center">
 </p>

+**Fig ?? **

-We can observe for the UEP method we have an average excution time of 75.359 ms and average memory used of 195.887 MiB.
+We can observe for the UEP method that we have an average excution time of 75.359 ms and average memory used of 195.887 MiB.

 ## Discussion

 Let's analyse the images we obtained during the result phase.
-As we can see, using the same structuring element result in having the same output image has no significative effect, but using a completely different structuring element results some differences.
+As we can see, using the same structuring element has no significative effect, but using a completely different structuring element modifies the output results.
 It can be  explained by the fact the other plugin we used, are only an amelioration of the origial ImageJ functions(the mathematical algorithm being the same for all the erosions for example) but instead the basic function has been modified in order to add more parameters like the starting element change (INRA plugins).
 Therefore, the output image obtained by the "Line 45 degree" which correspond to the diagonal of the kernel, is of course not completely different but the differences obtained are easily seeable by eye.

 This proves that the result obtained during Mathematical Morphology is dependent on the choice of the Kernel and not of the plugin since the method used is the same.